oderwat/hubic2swiftgate/README.md

 Here some more help for that: [Setting up Apache2 for Hubic2SwiftGate](#apachesetup) or [Setting up nginx for Hubic2SwiftGate](#nginxsetup)

+There is also a docker image available from [here](https://github.com/jkaberg/docker-hubic2swiftgate).

 In the current state the gateway only works for one HubiC Client which needs to be registered in the HubiC account panel (developer section).